netket/netket/docs/api/api-experimental.md

 This modules contains operators for particle-number conserving fermionic operators as well as utility functions that are used to create hamiltonians directly from PyScf molecules.

 Previously we also had the remaining Fermionic functionality in the experimental namespace, but in May 2024 it was stabilised and moved to the main netket namespace.
+In particular, use {class}`netket.operator.FermiHubbardJax` from {mod}`netket.operator`.

 ```{eval-rst}
 .. currentmodule:: netket.experimental